-Held on the banks of the Rose River at Graves Mountain Lodge in November 2018 and Spring 2019, 352 students from area schools engaged in hands-on activities to learn about stream-bottomdwelling macro-invertebrates, physical testing and chemical testing of water in the river and plant identification.
+Held on the banks of the Rose River at Graves Mountain Lodge and the Thornton River in Sperryville in Fall 2019, 425 students from area schools engaged in hands-on activities to learn about stream-bottom-dwelling macro-invertebrates, physical testing and chemical testing of water in the river and plant identification.
 Personnel from Culpeper SWCD, Virginia Cooperative Extension and Natural Resources Conservation Service as well as volunteers from the Old Rag Master Naturalists worked together to facilitate a variety of activities.
-Participating schools were: 144 students from William Wetsel Middle School in Madison, 125 seventh grade students from Prospect Heights Middle School in Orange, eighteen students from Epiphany Catholic School and 65 sixth grade students from Rappahannock County Elementary School.
+Participating schools were: 65 students from William Wetsel Middle School in Madison, 305 students from William Monroe Middle School in Greene and 65 sixth grade students from Rappahannock County Elementary School.
+Additional events at Prospect Heights Middle School and William Wetsel Middle School were cancelled due to the coronavirus.